 German speakers produce nearly 80,000 new book titles each year.
-It is ranked number 5 in terms of annual publication of new books.
+It is ranked number 5 in terms of the annual publication of new books.

 8. Interested in Science and Technology?

-It is the second most commonly used scientific language.
-With more than 250,000 scientists working in Germany, It is the third largest contributor to research and development and offers research fellowships to scientists from abroad.
+With over 250,000 scientists working in Germany, it is the third-largest contributor to research and development.
+In addition, it offers research fellowships to scientists from abroad.

 More than one hundred Nobel Prizes have gone to brilliant Germans for accomplishments in Science, namely physics, medicine, chemistry, and other areas.

-9. German strong presence on the Internet
+9. Strong German presence on the Internet

 With 17 million Internet domains, Germany’s top-level country domain .de is the 4th most popular extension after .com, .ru (Russia) and .jp (Japan).

-It also gives you access to an additional 17 million websites and, that is not even counting the German sites ending in .com, .net, .org and .info. and many others.
+It also gives you access to an additional 17 million websites.
+It does not even count the German sites ending in .com, .net, .org, and .info. and many others.

 10. German is Not so difficult

-German and English belong to the same language family tree, i.e., West Germanic language family.
+German and English belong to the same language family tree, i.e., the West Germanic language family.